airbnb/lottie-ios/README.md

 ## Swift Support

 Lottie works just fine in Swift too!
-Simply add `#import <Lottie/Lottie.h>` to your [Swift Bridging Header] (https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html)

-Then you can `import Lottie` at the top of your swift class, and use Lottie as follows
+Simply `import Lottie` at the top of your swift class, and use Lottie as follows

 ```swift
 let animationView = LAAnimationView.animationNamed("hamburger")